spcourse/data/20 Transformation/health-code-violations/10 HealthCode.md

 The processed result should still consist of 2 lists, 1 for clean restaurants and 1 for those with violations.
-Within both these lists, all the processed words for a one business should be merged to into a single list.
+Within both these lists, all the processed words for one business should be merged into a single list.
 So, *both lists should consist of multiple lists of words, each containing all the processed words in all reviews for one specific restaurant.*

 ### Counting word occurrences

-Now let start with simply counting how often words occur in the clean restaurant reviews and how often they occur in the reviews of those with violations.
+Now let's start with simply counting how often words occur in the clean restaurant reviews and how often they occur in the reviews of those with violations.
 Start out by combining all the lists with words for each business to a single list, which is called flattening the list.
 There are many ways to